 The pragmatic preacher makes decisions about the church and ministry based on what “works” to produce a desired goal as opposed to making decisions based strictly on Bible truth, though he will give lip service to the latter.

 The pragmatic preacher will not be faithful to the whole counsel of God because he has other objectives that are more prominent and pressing.

-Having a big church should not be a pastor’s objective.
+Having a big church or ministry should not be a pastor’s objective.
 Having a church that is pleasing to the Lord and faithful to God’s Word in ALL aspects should be the SOLE objective, and in this day and age it is exceedingly rare that the two objectives will harmonize.

 The goal of the pragmatic preacher might be not to offend prominent people in his church or even not to offend the women in his church.

 The goal might be not to offend some prominent preacher or his own circle of preacher friends.
-A brother wrote to me recently about a pastor he had talked to regarding the danger of being a soft separatist and not drawing the lines against West Coast (in particular) and its influence.
+A brother wrote to me recently about a pastor he had talked to regarding the danger of being a soft separatist and not drawing the lines against West Coast Baptist College (in particular) and its influence.
 This pastor told him that “he didn’t agree with the music at West Coast and wouldn’t attend their pastors conference as a result, but saw some good fruit come from the school.”
-When he has Bible conferences, this pastor invites men who are strong supporters of West Coast.
+But when he has Bible conferences, this pastor invites men who are strong supporters of West Coast.
 The man who had talked to the pastor made this observation: “I can see that the implications to this pastor, of taking a Biblical stand, are great.
 To take a stand against West Coast/Lancaster would send waves through the network of Pastors/Churches in our area and bring isolation.”

 Then I realized that this man is a pragmatist, and the pragmatist isn’t at liberty to speak out on all matters, because he has a publication and a ministry to think about.